 ATS and Prop 65 Compliance

-ATS routinely performs various testing methods to support compliance with the California Proposition 65 requirements, which requires manufactures/importers to properly warn consumers of chemicals contained in products that may be a cancer risk or a reproductive toxin.
+ATS routinely performs various testing methods to support compliance with the California Proposition 65 requirements, which requires manufacturers/importers to properly warn consumers of chemicals contained in products that may be a cancer risk or a reproductive toxin.

 For over 50 years, ATS has provided testing, engineering consulting, and inspection services to clients from a variety of industries.
 Our chemists expertly handle our finely calibrated equipment, producing highly accurate results within a quick turn-around window.
 If your company needs exhaustive acrylamide testing services, contact ATS today with your needs — we take a closer look!